 - You can double check that you are registered by logging into Ladok and click on the course you registered for.

 - No academic quarter - be on time.

-- You can be a maximum of one hour late, after the exam has started.
+- You can be a maximum of 30 minutes late, after the exam has started.
 You will then have less writing time which will not be compensated.

 - Only those who have registered are guaranteed a place to write.
 The invigilators have the right to decide where you sit.

-- Please have your ID and ballpoint pen with you.
+- Please have your ID (not LU card and not digital identification; you can use LU card as a complement) and ballpoint pen with you.